CountBricks Takeoff Drawing Mastery for Residential Builders

 ROI: Minutes Saved Become Margin Earned

 Small residential builders often win projects by margins under five percent.
-A single miscounted brick pier wipes out profit.
+A single miscounted brick pier can wipe out profit.
 CountBricks users report:

 Case Snapshot: Cedar Lane Townhouses